ga4gh/refget/docs/seqcol.md

 The proposed attributes and definition can then be approved through discussion during the refget working group calls and ultimately added to the approved extended seqcol schema.
 These GitHub issues should be created with the label 'schema-term'.
 You can follow these issues (or raise your own) at <https://github.com/ga4gh/seqcol-spec/issues?q=is%3Aissue+label%3Aschema-term+>.

+### F6.
+Custom encoding algorithms

+A core part of Sequence Collections specification is the *encoding* algorithm, which describes how to create the digest for a sequence collection.
+The encoding process can be divided into two steps; first, the attributes are encoded into the level 1 representation, and then this is encoded to produce the final digest (also called the level 0 or top level representation).
+The first part of this process, encoding from level 2 to level 1, is the default; this is applied to any attributes that don't have something else defined specifically as part of the attribute definition.
+This is the way all the minimal attributes (names, lengths, and sequences) should behave.
+But custom attributes MAY diverge from this approach by defining their own encoding procedure that defines how the level 1 digest is computed from the level 2 representation.
+For example, in the list of recommended ancillary attributes, `name_length_pairs` does not define a custom procedure for encoding, so this would follow the default procedure.
+An alternative custom attribute, though, MAY specify how this encoding procedure happens.